 Practice Competitive Pricing

-If you’re running a private label brand on Amazon, you must consistently value the customer with the highest quality of product at the most affordable rates.
+If you’re running an Amazon private label brand on, you must consistently value the customer with the highest quality of product at the most affordable rates.
 Instead of selling generic items, your goal should be to establish a legitimate brand that people may track back to.

 One of the excellent short-term Amazon pricing strategies for beginners on Amazon is to price a product with no reviews lower than the lowest-priced competitor.
 You want these reviews to be authentic because Amazon can now identify fake and misleading reviews on their platform and remove them.
 So, consider a handful of techniques to drive traffic toward your product page — be it via emailing everyone on your contact list or by investing in ads on other social media platforms.
 Consider introducing 15% off as a launching discount.